-2 coal-fired boiler at PSEG - Hudson Generating Station, pursuant to a consent decree (CD), will satisfy BART requirements.
-The emission limits for this coal-fired boiler are consistent with the USEPA's presumptive BART limits for SO2,45 and more stringent than those established for NO_x.46 Other operations at this facility, such as the coal handling systems, are not subject to the presumptive norms, and will need a case-by-case evaluation and may need to reduce emissions to comply with BART.
+In regard to BART-affected emission units at PSEG - Hudson Generating Station, New Jersey, the emission limits for the Unit 2 coal-fired boiler are consistent with the USEPA's presumptive BART limits for SO2, 44 and more stringent than those established for NO_x.
+45 The PM, NO_x and SO2 air pollution controls being installed on this coal-fired boiler, pursuant to a consent decree (CD), will satisfy BART requirements.
+Other lesser operations at this facility, such as the coal handling systems, are not subject to the presumptive norms, and will need a case-by-case evaluation and may need to reduce emissions to comply with BART requirements.